 Fortress Biotech Announces Closing of $13.9 Million Registered Direct Offering Priced At-the-Market under Nasdaq Rules

-/EIN News/ -- MIAMI, Feb.
-10, 2023 (GLOBE NEWSWIRE) -- Fortress Biotech, Inc. (Nasdaq: FBIO) (“Fortress” or “Company”), an innovative biopharmaceutical company focused on efficiently acquiring, developing and commercializing or monetizing promising therapeutic products and product candidates, today announced the closing of its previously announced registered direct offering and concurrent private placement.
+MIAMI, Feb.
+10, 2023 (GLOBE NEWSWIRE) -- Fortress Biotech, Inc. FBIO ("Fortress" or "Company"), an innovative biopharmaceutical company focused on efficiently acquiring, developing and commercializing or monetizing promising therapeutic products and product candidates, today announced the closing of its previously announced registered direct offering and concurrent private placement.
 The Company issued 16.6 million shares of its common stock in the registered direct offering priced at-the-market under Nasdaq rules.
 The purchase price of each share was $0.835.

 Certain directors and officers of the Company participated in the offering and purchased an aggregate amount of approximately $3.3 million of Fortress common stock at the same purchase price of $0.835 per share, which was at a premium to the consolidated closing bid price on February 7, 2023 under Nasdaq rules.